WalletConnect/WalletConnectFlutterV2/README.md

   );

   // 3.
-Respond to the dApp based on user response
+Respond to the dApp based on user response if (userApproved) {
-  // Returned value must by a primitive, or a JSON serializable object: Map, List, etc. if (userApproved) {
+    // Returned value must by a primitive, or a JSON serializable object: Map, List, etc. return 'Signed!';
-    return 'Signed!';
   }
   else {
-    return 'User Rejected!';
+    // Throw an error if the user rejects the request throw Errors.getSdkError(Errors.USER_REJECTED_SIGN);
   }
 }
 wcClient.registerRequestHandler(